George G. Meade

 John B. Gordon

 A 33-year-old Georgian, Gordon commanded the 2nd Corps and the remnants of Richard Anderson’s Corps after the Battle at Sailor’s Creek.
 His troops acted as the army’s rear guard during most of the campaign and made the final assault at Appomattox Court House on April 9, 1865, in an attempt to open an escape route to the west.
+On April 12, 1965, He was in charge of the Confedrate troops during the Stackng of Arms ceremony.

 The Army of Northern Virginia’s chief cavalry officer, Fitzhugh Lee was the 29-year-old nephew of General Lee.
 He and much of his cavalry eluded the tightening Federal noose on April 9, 1865, reached Lynchburg and disbanded.
 He surrendered a few days later.